Royal Garrison Church

 History, tourist information, and nearby accommodation

 Domus Dei was headed by a Warden, or Master, under whom were 6 Brethren and 6 Sisters, who provided nursing care and domestic duties to look after the pilgrims.
 The hospital received numerous grants and donations from nearby landowners, which caused some jealous discord with the parish church of St Thomas nearby.

 In 1325 Joan de Bohun gave Domus Dei the manor of Broughton.
 In thanks, the brethren established a chantry in the south aisle, as a place to say masses for Joan and her relatives.

 In 1449 Domus Dei was the scene of a grim murder.
 It seems that Adam Moleyns, Bishop of Chichester, was sent to Portsmouth to pay the servicemen of the royal garrison there.
-Moleyns decided to reduce the amount to be paid by one penny as a penalty for untoward behaviour during mass.
+Moleyns decided to reduce the amount to be paid by one penny as a penalty for unsemly behaviour during mass.
 Bad decision!
-Moleyns was murdered in Domus Dei, ostensibly by sailors hired by the Duke of York.
+Moleyns was murdered in Domus Dei, possibly by sailors hired by the Duke of York.

 Domus Dei was dissolved by order of Henry VIII in 1540.
 For some years the church building was used as an armoury, but in the reign of Queen Elizabeth I one side of the building was converted into the Government House, the residence of the military Governor of Portsmouth.
 The remainder of the old Domus Dei buildings then became the church of the Chapel Royal, and later the church of the garrison of Portsmouth.

 The Government House welcomed several royal visitors over the centuries, including Charles II, who married Catherine of Braganza here in 1662.
 James II visited a decade later, and George III and Queen Charlotte visited on two occasions.

 The nave of the Royal Garrison Church was badly damaged in bombing raids during World War II.
 It is now a roofless ruin, but the chancel remains intact.